d0t-d0t/BlKrTb/README.md

 # BlKrTb
-Toolbox to ease a propduction pipeline between krita and blender grease pencil
+Toolbox to ease a production pipeline between krita and blender grease pencil

-For the moment it's only two collections of python fonctions that could be use respectivly in Krita and Blender for this purpose
-This is not user friendly, and you would probably not be able to use it without getting into the code and understant it.
+Two collections of python fonctions that could be use respectivly in Krita and Blender for this purpose This is not user friendly, and you would probably not be able to use it without getting into the code and understant it.

 Here is a list of the things you could expect to do with both collections.